chronot1995/dpu-poc-grafana-monitoring/README.md

 3. Next, you will need to edit the following in the "group_vars > all.yml" file:

-"dpu_loki_user" -> This is the username that you created in Step #1
+"dpu_loki_user" -> In Grafana Cloud, go to the "gear" / Configuration > Data Sources > "The Loki instance" > Basic Auth Details > "User"

-"dpu_prometheus_user" -> This is the username that you created in Step #1
+"dpu_prometheus_user" -> In Grafana Cloud, go to the "gear" / Configuration > Data Sources > "The Prometheus instance" > Basic Auth Details > "User"

-"dpu_grafana_api_key" -> You can generate a new Grafana API Key by clicking on the "API Keys" under "Manage your account" on the right side of the dashboard.
+"dpu_grafana_api_key" -> Log into Grafana.com, not the <org>.grafana.com instance which shows the dashboards.
+On the left side, go to Security > API Keys > and "+Add API Key" > give it the "MetricsPublisher" role

 4. Run the Ansible playbook with the following command:

 ```
-ansible-playbook dpu-poc-grafana.yml
+ansible-playbook dpu-poc-grafana-monitoring.yml
 ```

 Output: